bbauska/Coursera-Bootstrap/readme.md

 choose to lay out your content.

-Between each column, so if you lay out two pieces of content side by side with their divs, between these two pieces of content they\'ll be a small gutter that will be left.
+Between each column, so if you lay out two pieces of content side by side with their divs, between these two pieces of content they&apos;ll be a small gutter that will be left.

-Empty white space that\'ll be left off width the gutter width, which is just 30 pixels by default.
+Empty white space that&apos;ll be left off width the gutter width, which is just 30 pixels by default.

 15 pixels is from one piece of content and 15 pixels from other piece of